ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/summap.md

 :::note
 The number of elements in `key` and `value` must be the same for each row that is totaled.
 :::

+**Returned Value**

+- Returns a tuple of two arrays: keys in sorted order, and values ​​summed for the corresponding keys.

 **Example**